BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-4-2023.md

 	- Distributing database information saftly to the team.
 	- Figuring out how to get accurate information on grocery store items accurately and fast.
 - Stuck on
+	- Major roadblock in the way data is to be retrieved.
+Debating on putting information into database or giving it dynamically to the user at the process of an order.
 	- Retrieving items from websites.
 #### Next Week Goals
 - Provide everyone with a way to connect to database through application.
 This would be without the temporary login information.
 Must be secure.
+- Decide on how information will be stored.
+This will determine how much this appliaction will depend on the database.
+If not information is stored within the application, then the database will only store user information and orders.

 # Individual Reports